Countryside Montessori Day School | Logo

 The third year in the Montessori environment is really the "capstone" or senior year.
 Third year students are confident in who they are; they are role models and leaders of the class, taking younger children under their wing to teach and nurture.
 These older students pass along what they have learned to the younger children and celebrate their learning and acquisition of knowledge and skills.
 They know how hard it was to learn these skills and are delighted to show their peers.

-• By making decisions and choosing their activities/actions, the child grows into a person who develops initiative, self direction, and the ability to make wise choices.
+• By making decisions and choosing their activities/actions, the child grows into a person who develops initiative, self-direction, and the ability to make wise choices.

 • By having and taking the time to work with an activity/concept to mastery, the child becomes a person who develops persistence, concentration, competence, and the ability to think analytically and innovatively.